pspete/psPAS/docs/collections/_posts/2021-04-11-pspas-release-5-0.md

 - Updated Functions For CyberArk Version 12.0:
   - `Get-PASSafeMember`
     - Updated to use the new Gen2 API endpoint available from version 12.0
-    - `MemberName` Parameter depreciated past 12.2
+    - `MemberName` Parameter deprecated past 12.2
   - `Add-PASSafe`
     - Updated to use the new Gen2 API endpoint available from version 12.0
   - `Get-PASSafe`